Looking after our team in lockdown, and beyond

 When we started brightfive, we wanted, first and foremost, to create a great place to work.
 We understood that this meant building a business that supports a healthy work/life balance.

 It is more important than ever to ensure we are practicing what we preach.
 As we continue to navigate life in the pandemic, everyone is shouldering new and renewed burdens.
 There are mental and emotional loads to bear - the numbers of people seeking treatment for mental ill health has increased sharply since March 2020 (see our blog for practical tips on how to look after your mental health in lockdown).
 There are also increased practical responsibilities for many.
-With medically vulnerable people shielding and children home from school, employees are trying to balance their existing responsibilities with meeting the increased care needs of family, friends and neighbours.
+With medically vulnerable people shielding and children home from school, employees have had to balance their existing responsibilities with meeting the increased care needs of family, friends and communities.

 So how can we help our people during this difficult time?
 What does ‘looking after our team’ look like in practise?